Connect with us

 Mr Kamau said landowners in major towns are charging prohibitively exorbitant prices making it very difficult and tedious to acquire land for expansion of critical public infrastructure.

 “Roads authorities are spending approximately 30 per cent of the project cost on compensating land owners who may be affected.
-Where disputes arise as to the value of the land these can sometimes lead to delays in project completion with resultant costs overruns,” he said.
+Where disputes arise as to the value of the land these can sometimes lead to delays in project completion with resultant cost overruns,” he said.

 Mr Kamau said that completion of the Eastern Bypass is set to commence soon after the remaining landowners are compensated.